anilbas/3DMMasSTN/README.md

 ## Citation

-Please cite the [following paper](http://arxiv.org/abs/1708.07199) if you use this work in your research:
+Please cite the [following paper](http://openaccess.thecvf.com/content_ICCV_2017_workshops/papers/w17/Bas_3D_Morphable_Models_ICCV_2017_paper.pdf) if you use this work in your research:

-A. Bas, P. Huber, W. A. P. Smith, M. Awais and J. Kittler.
+A. Bas, P. Huber, W.A.P.
+Smith, M. Awais and J. Kittler.
 "3D Morphable Models as Spatial Transformer Networks".
 In Proc.
-ICCVW on Geometry Meets Deep Learning, to appear, 2017.
+ICCV Workshop on Geometry Meets Deep Learning, pp. 904-912, 2017.

 ## Usage & Training